|Union General David Gregg|

 Aug.
 15, 1859 – National Baseball Hall of Fame first baseman, manager and owner Charles Albert Comiskey, namesake of Chicago’s famous Comiskey Park, was born in Chicago, Illinois.
 During his career, he played for the St. Louis Brown Stockings/Browns, the Chicago Pirates and the Cincinnati Reds and managed the Browns, the Pirates and Reds.
 He owned the Chicago White Sox from 1901 to 1931 and was inducted into the Hall of Fame in 1939.

 Aug.
 15, 1861 - Union and Confederate forces clashed near Fredericktown and Kirkville, Mo.

 Aug.
-15, 1861 - General George McClellan assumed command of the Army of the Potomac.
+15, 1861 - General George McClellan assumes command of the Army of the Potomac

 Aug.
 15, 1889 – The Lower Warehouse at Claiborne, Ala. shipped two bales of new cotton on this day, the first of the season.
 The bales, which weighed 540 pounds and 610 pounds, were raised by W.S.
 Moore.

 Aug.
 15, 1893 – Writer and wit Dorothy Parker was born Dorothy Rothschild in Long Branch, New Jersey.

 Aug.
 15, 1911 - W.O.
 Hudson, who lived near Evergreen, Ala., brought in the first bale of cotton raised in Conecuh County that season.
 The bale weighed 371 pounds and brought $40 or about 11 cents per pound.
 The J.H.
 Farnham Mercantile Co. purchased to cotton.